Timeline for the day of the September 11 attacks: 9:00 a.m.

-Jim Ryan: My goodness, a second plane now has crashed into the other tower of the World Trade Center.
-Obviously, suicide terrorist attack on the World Trade Center.
-What we have... what we have been fearing... what we have been fearing for the longest time here apparently has come to pass.
+Jim Ryan: My goodness, a second plane now has crashed into the other tower of the World Trade Center. [sigh] Obviously, suicide terrorist attack on the World Trade Center.
+What we have... what we have been fearing... [interrupted by unintelligible talkdown from Kai Simonsen] What we have been fearing for the longest time here apparently has come to pass.
 A disastrous terrorist attack on the World Trade Center.
 Both towers, planes smashing into each one.

 A massive evacuation begins in the South Tower below its impact zone.
 One of the stairwells in the South Tower remains unblocked from the top to the bottom of the tower because of the plane hitting at an offset from the vertical center line of the building, but it is filled with smoke.
 This leads many people to mistakenly go upwards towards the roof for a rooftop rescue that never comes.
 The Port Authority of New York and New Jersey kept the two sets of heavy metal doors leading to the building's only roof exit tightly locked.
 The impact severs communication with several television and radio broadcast towers at the WTC; WPIX's satellite feed freezes on a still image of the second impact which is all the station broadcasts until alternate transmitters are set up hours later.
 The affected television stations' terrestrial signals go off the air, however, they continue to broadcast, with their signals still receivable through local cable TV systems in the area, and WCBS-TV having backup transmitter facilities atop the Empire State Building.

 Because of the North Tower's obstruction of the South Tower from certain camera angles, some are initially unaware that a second plane has struck the South Tower, and instead mistakenly believe that the second explosion has occurred in the North Tower.
 As instant replays of the second plane crash are shown, the anchors on the three major broadcast networks speculate on whether they are witnessing a terrorist attack or some sort of very rare accident.
 CNN changes its headline to read "Second plane crashes into World Trade Center."
 The crash occurred as CNN was taking a feed from WABC-TV, and anchor Steve Bartelstein first assumed that the explosion seen was caused when the fuselage of the first plane exploded.
+This was also the assumption that Regis Philbin initially made during the day's airing of Live with Regis and Kelly, which began at 9:00 AM.

+9:03:18: The FAA's New York TRACON stops all departures from airports in its jurisdiction.
+Ground movements at those airports are not yet stopped.

 9:03: President Bush enters a classroom as part of his school visit.